text that reads, crystals, rocks, minerals, gemstones

 Chatoyance is caused as light reflects off fibrous inclusions or cavities within a stone's structure.

 Where present, chatoyance becomes visible as light reflects off the stone from different angles.
-The effect can vary significantly and is best seen in gemstones that have been polished as a cabochon.
+The effect can vary significantly and is best seen in gemstones shaped as a cabochon.

-The minerals best known for being chatoyant are tigers eye and chrysoberyl (cats eye).
-It can also be seen in several other minerals.
+The minerals best known for being chatoyant are tigers eye and chrysoberyl (cats eye), but it can also be seen in several other minerals.

-The word originates from the French for "cat's eye".
+The word 'chatoyant' originates from the French for 'cat's eye'.

 Article Picture

-The stones in our picture are elbaite which is a variety of tourmaline.
+The stones in our picture are elbaite, which is a variety of tourmaline.
 Photo courtesy of Stan Celestian.
-The picture is clickable and redirects to the original photo.
+The picture is clickable and redirects to the original image.